Six reasons to study Archaeology

 For those considering a degree in Archaeology but need further convincing, we lend our expertise.
 Here are six compelling reasons to study this subject area.

 The analysis of physical remains informs a lot of our knowledge of how human society has developed.
 Archaeologists play a vital role in historical exploration and by studying an Archaeology degree, you'll learn how.

-The skills you'll learn studying an Archaeology degree can be applied to a variety of career choices.
-You'll gain analytical skills, reasoning skills, practical skills (think of all that digging), the ability to work within or as the leader of a team, and so much more.
-Study Archaeology and the career world's your oyster.
+The skills you'll learn while studying for an Archaeology degree can be applied to a variety of career choices.
+You'll gain analytical skills, reasoning skills, practical skills, the ability to work within or as the leader of a team, and so much more.
+Study Archaeology and the career world could be your oyster.

-Human history isn't confined to one place so neither is archaeological enquiry.
-Whether it's just day trips to historical sites across the UK, or a weeklong field trip to Rome it's fair to say archaeologists are seasoned travellers.
+Human history isn't confined to one place, so neither is archaeological enquiry.
+From day trips to historical sites in the UK to week-long field trips to Rome, it's fair to say archaeologists are seasoned travellers.

-If you're interested in a higher education experience hand-in-hand with time spent living and breathing another country and another culture, Archaeology may well suit.
-Search through the long list of Archaeology degrees which may include a year spent studying abroad.
+If you're interested in a higher education experience that involves time spent living in another country and culture, Archaeology could be perfect for you.
+Many UK Archaeology degree courses include a year spent studying abroad.

-Archaeology informs a number of other areas of study, and vice versa, so it stands to reason that dual honours archaeology degrees are so common.
-Archaeology and Ancient History, and Archaeology and Anthropology are just a couple of examples of complementary dual honours degrees.
-Perhaps you've another interest all together, some universities offer opportunities to combine archaeology with something else entirely, for example the University of Glasgow runs a Archaeology and English Literature course.
+Archaeology informs a number of other areas of study, and vice versa, so it makes sense that dual honours degrees are common.
+Archaeology with Classics & Ancient History or Anthropology are just a couple of examples of complementary dual honours degrees.